@joystick.js/node

 An object defining an input validation schema to validate the input before calling the action's run() function.

-An object containing individual steps as objects with a run() function and on_error() and on_success() methods.
+An object containing individual steps as objects with a run() function and optional on_error()/on_success() methods.

-A function that can be called if the step fails.
-Receives the raw error object as the first argument and the action instance as the second argument.
+A function called if the step throws an error.
+Receives the error and the action instance.

-A function that can be called if the step succeeds.
-Receives the return value from the step as the first argument and the action instance as the second argument.
+A function called if the step succeeds.
+Receives the return value from the step and the action instance.

-Additional options to configure the behavior of the action.
+Additional options for configuring the behavior of the action.

-Set whether or not the action should log errors to the server console (default: false).
+Set whether or not the action should log errors to the server console.
+Defaults to false.